-“Kanga” is thought to be named after the sociable guinea-fowl because the earliest designs were reminiscent of the birds’ black and white dotted colors.
-Paisley patterns – which are popularly used in kangas – also bear a stylized resemblance to the guinea-fowl’s profile.
+“Kanga” is thought to be named after the sociable and chatty guinea-fowl because the earliest designs were reminiscent of the birds’ black and white dotted colors.
+Guinea hens’ communication is described by some as sounding like “Come back, come back…” – distinct from that of the “Chi-chi-chi” response sounds from their male roosters.
+The paisley patterns [** see below] – which are popularly used in kangas – also bear a stylized resemblance to the guinea-fowl’s profile.
 Kanga designs continue to evolve every year with noticeable regional differences; as do the printed sayings – the earliest of which is said to have become a staple of the basic design around 1910.
 Though the varieties of decorative features are attractive, people mainly buy kangas for the messages that are written on them.
 These messages are often in the form of riddles, metaphors, proverbs, poetic phrases or aphorisms which, as such, make the fashionable kanga fabric a valuable and potent medium of communication.

 Following are a few examples of kanga designs and some of the printed sayings that may be found on them – translated from Kiswahili and additionally supplemented with commentary by Professor Angaluki Muaka of the University of Minnesota Twin Cities African/African-American Studies Department: